katya-stanzy/LoanDataShowcase/README.md

 #### 4. Create dummy variables from categorical features.
 Done

-#### 5. Create and Test (2.) a new Logistic Regression model using dummy variables and the most important numerical variables.
+#### 5. Create and test a new Logistic Regression model using dummy variables and the most important numerical variables.
 2a and 2c have been implemented together with balancing the sample size.
-The model performs a lot better for 'Charged Off': 6589 (correct) : 4896 (wrong).
-Selection of features to reflect results the exploratory data analysis (EDA)did not improve the model.
+The model performs a lot better for the 'Charged Off' cases: 6589 (correct) : 4896 (wrong).
+Selection of features to reflect results of the exploratory data analysis (EDA) did not improve the model.